 Our animals give us a deep appreciation for each new day as we witness the cycle of life repeated each year on our farm.

 Meet Antietam Whiskey, USD34554-D sired by Fearrington After Hours x Antietam Asia.
-This guy is a gentle giant and has just begun to sire some beautiflul calves here and we are very excited to have him!
+This guy is a gentle giant and gave us our start into breeding Belties.

 From Silver Cuckoo Marans to Exchequer Leghorns, our hens are a source of free range fresh eggs and a little feathered friendship!